RotekHandelsGmbH/adminscripts_public/readme_FilteredTreeSync.md

 ## 💡 Tips

 - Always run a `--dry-run` first if you're unsure about the source files!
+- Destination directories are automatically excluded from being copied or deleted.
 - You can easily integrate it into cron jobs or backup scripts.
 - Customize parallel job count by adjusting the script (currently 4 jobs in parallel).